UK Council for Psychotherapy

 Plato

 Our Painbody Sometimes the body just says "No".
 We all experience our painbody, though often unconsciously (as if we and others are carrying it and we and others pick it up) and are in contact with the painbody of others (again often unconsciously).
 The author Eckhart Tolle describes the painbody as a psychic parasite that contaminates, possesses us (e.g. as if something bad is going to happen) by catastrophising, awfulising, causing us suffering, that everyone is infected to some extent through the accumulated pain of our past living on as a negative energy field occupying our mind and body's cells and this may include carrying any primal wounds.
 Our painbody can be experienced as a shadow aspect of ourselves (often carrying unhelpful habitual thinking patterns, negative thoughts), an emotional part of our wounded self, which may also be connected to our early bonding patterns and influencing our relationship style now.
 Alongside physical pain, illness, our painbody may carry origins of fear, shame, frustration, unexpressed anger, disappointment, depression, grief or play a central role in us turning towards unhelpful habits or addictions (for the pain itself can be additive).
 Our painbody may consist of our own thoughts, old emotional pain or traumas, repetition compulsion living or locked inside us - an accumulation of experiences, repressed or suppressed emotions, not fully faced and accepted in the moment they arose, leaving behind an energetic form of emotional pain or hurt - an entity consisting of old emotion.
 Our painbody may lay dormant for some time, then awaken, deriving energy from pain (ours or others') as its source of fuel.
 Our painbody can be experienced as an unseen force of momentum causing us to unconsciously seek pain time and time again.
 (And if we are not conscious of our painbody, it can become a form of self-sabotage, especially when powerful feelings, which happened long time ago, suddenly affect us now.)
 Brushing our feelings under the carpet (especially our so called negative feelings, negative emotions), carrying our painbody around with us, caught unawares, it is as if the energy (maybe almost primal) of our painbody surges through us at certain times, having a separate life of its own - "Where did that come from?" may be our (or others') response on reflection - see also Early Destructive Relationship Patterns (this for some can be connected to intellectualising our parents' imperfections, yet carrying unexpressed anger).
 On other occasions we are aware of the feelings, thoughts, behaviours of our painbody, almost compelled - watching ourselves doing what we are doing and we can carry this painbody part of us around with us as if proudly - martyr-like.
 Holding back our tears, the internal dialogue from our painbody (see also Our Body's Interconnectedness To Our Thoughts, Emotions, Etc producing Physical Feelings, Somatic Reactions, Other Reactions) may become the dominant negative voice, depleting our energy as we feel more anxious.
 Yet our painbody reactions may also point towards what negative emotions we continue to hold on to, what needs letting go, healing and what's missing in our life, which can be explored in counselling and psychotherapy.
-(See also Unwell, Physical Pain, Physical ill Health)
+(See also Unwell, Physical Pain, Chronic Pain, Physical ill Health)

 Painbody Examples, Experiences In Relationships In relationships, if inside we feel we are no good, fear rejection, abandonment, we may set this up by making ourselves rejectable (see also What Is Transmitted, What We Attract, Repel).
 The painbody not only feeds on our thoughts, but also feeds on other people's reactions.
 And it is often in close relationships that painbodies collide, feeding off each other, provoking each other, knowing exactly what will trigger a negative response, thriving on drama (often on meaningless things that have cropped up time and time again).
 We can sometimes recognise our painbody at the beginning of an argument, as we start to be unkind to someone, half knowing this will lead to conflict, watching this happen as the painbody runs its course.
 After the conflict, it is as if our painbody has fed itself and reverts back to sleep mode.
 (Some may space out, freeze, as if we are only locked into the present moment.)
 When in our painbody, opening our heart to others - even when things are difficult may be our challenge.
 Sometimes all we can do is be present with our own painbody.
 In other situations it might be better to walk away instead of engaging in conflict or useless arguments, yet remain present, feeling the life that resonates from our physical body - open to our surroundings and others, trusting our innateness, groundedness, inhabiting our body, connected to our personal boundaries, alert and awake to "what is", in the moment, giving space to it, open to the energy of love.